saur-bh/Matterway/README.md

-# Matterway application testing using cypress and cucumber (Gherkin syntax) -RunBook
+# Matterway application testing using pupeteer and jasmine framework -RunBook

 The test was conducted on web browser ( Chrome v91  and Electron v89)